Our Individual Wellness Resources Include Exercise, Recreation and Financial Wellness

 Emergency Assistance Program

-Apply here for emergency benefits designated to help low-income families experiencing financial difficulties due to the COVID-19 pandemic.
+Apply here for emergency benefits designated to help low-income families experiencing financial difficulties.
 Applications are accepted until funds are depleted.

 The COMPASS site also allows you to apply for other human services programs, including home energy assistance (LIHEAP) and nutrition assistance (SNAP).
 Visit the site’s home page to determine, and apply for, other programs appropriate for your needs.